 In my previous post I’ve explained designers’ fields of expertise and I’ve brought you closer to the design process.
 This time, based on my experience, I will describe how to handle the intersections in designers’ and developers’ work for a project’s final success.

-Let’s get to know each other’s work even better!
+Let’s get to know each other’s work even better to achieve a perfect cooperation!

 Do we really have to work together?